-Aflasafe is already available in six countries (Burkina Faso, The Gambia, Ghana, Kenya, Nigeria and Senegal), with 11 more in the pipeline across Africa, where Aflasafe is still at the R&D stage.
+Aflasafe is already commercially available in several countries, with even more in the product-development pipeline across Africa, where Aflasafe is still at the R&D stage.
 Our 2020 vision is to have enabled the treatment of at least 500,000 hectares with Aflasafe, producing over a million tons of aflatoxin-safe maize and groundnuts.

 To find out more about the status and availability of Aflasafe in your country, visit Aflasafe where I am.